 In other situations, if the sousveillance wearer is, or appears to be, "just following orders" of an external authority, and thus mirroring the usual response patterns observed in surveillance personnel, the act of taking pictures is tolerated.
 Such externalization was made famous as the "Eichmann defense" by Hannah Arendt (1963).
 The performers use a wearable camera-whose use is made obvious by a flash and a loud click for each picture that is followed by a display of the picture.
 This produces a negative reaction when used without any attribution to external sousveillance authority.
 But this negative reaction disappears when the picture-taker concomitantly uses a headset with microphone and says loudly to a remote "boss": "They seem to be objecting to having their pictures taken."
-The sousveillance wearer's apparent compliance with a credible external authority reduces objections made by surveillance personnel in a manner similar to Milgram's (1974) discoveries of obedience to authority.
-(See Fig. 3).
+The sousveillance wearer's apparent compliance with a credible external authority reduces objections made by surveillance personnel in a manner similar to Milgram's (1974) discoveries of obedience to authority (see Figure 3).

-Performance 4: Sousveillers Presenting Pictures of a Surveilling Site to the Surveillers commonly found on the ceilings of stores.
+Performance Four: Sousveillers Presenting Pictures of a Surveilling Site to the Surveillers

+The same kind of surveillance domes used by establishments can be used in wearable computing performances (Mann and Niedzviecki 2001). (see Figure 4) These performances use wine-dark hemispheres similar to the seemingly opaque domes commonly found on the ceilings of stores.
 The fact that the domes may or may not contain cameras creates an important design element for the wearer because it is possible to arrange the situation such that the wearer does not know if the device contains a camera.
 If questioned about the wearable domes, the wearer is able to reply that they are unsure what the dome contains.